unoplatform/uno/doc/articles/faq.md

 ## Who makes Uno Platform?
-Uno Platform was developed by Team nventive over the past 4 years.
+Uno Platform was developed by Team nventive since 2013 for internal usage, and it has been open sourced by nventive since May 2018.

 ## What makes Uno Platform unique?
-The Uno Platform is the only implementation of the UWP API that runs across iOS, Android and WebAssembly.
+The Uno Platform is the only implementation of the UWP API that runs across iOS, Android, WebAssembly, Linux and macOS.

 ## Is Uno Platform open source?
 Yes, the Uno Platform is open source, under the [Apache 2.0 license](https://github.com/unoplatform/uno/blob/master/License.md).

+## Is Uno Platform free?
+Yes, the Uno Platform is free.

 # Getting started
 ## How can I try Uno platform?